-No, you cannot undertake any work that is a risk assessed role for a registered NDIS provider while an interim bar is in place.
+No, you cannot undertake any work that is a risk assessed role for a registered NDIS provider while a suspension is in place.

 NDIS Check decisions apply to many different types of roles and covers NDIS work all around Australia.
-This means that the Screening Unit cannot factor in any individual arrangements you may have put in place to address particular risks.
+This means that the NDIS Worker Screening Unit (Screening Unit) cannot factor in any individual arrangements you may have put in place to address particular risks.